INFORMATION - DOES IT HELP?

 When I am evaluating a child or an adult, my goal goes beyond determining the label(s) for “diagnosis.”
-My goal is to help patients, parents, spouses, educators, and treatment providers understand WHY a child or adult is struggling.
-Things that look like what someone “won’t” do may actually be something that he or she “can’t” do.
+My goal is to help patients, parents, spouses, caregivers, educators, and treatment providers understand WHY a child, adult, or elder is struggling.
+Things that look like what someone “won’t” do may be something that he or she “can’t” do.
 Or not.
 In either case, to figure out the interventions and accommodations that will help (and those that won’t), it is critical to clarify what is giving rise to the problem(s) to begin with.
-A comprehensive neuropsychological evaluation of neurocognitive, academic and emotional function should do just that.
+A comprehensive neuropsychological evaluation should do just that.

 Our understanding of brain functioning has expanded in the last 25 years.
 It seems we’ve come a long way from categorizing people as “normal” versus “abnormal”, but vestiges of those attitudes remain.
 We can’t help it.
 Blame our brains.

 Brains exist for one reason: to insure we survive.
 Our brains categorize things in the world to determine what may be a threat.
 Familiar and predictable?
 Good.
 Normal.
 Unknown and unpredictable?
 Bad.
 Abnormal.

 But our definitions of Normal and Abnormal evolve as we do.
 We learn more about things that initially register as odd or different.
 When what is novel becomes more understandable and familiar, it is less threatening.
 Our cultural references change.
 It wasn’t so long ago that we thought left-handed people were evil.

 We are increasingly coming to recognize and accept that people experience and interact with the world in many different ways.
 A neurodiverse view of the world recognizes that there is not one “right” way of thinking, learning, and behaving, and, most importantly, differences do not equate with deficits.

 - State Bar